BeemerJ/Moss-Essential-Software-Guide/README.md

 > PROTIP:       Click on the list icon on the upper left corner of this document to see the index for this guide.
-> ALSO PROTIP:  Click on the Headings for info on the software listed.
+Also, clicking on the "Headings" provide some info on the software listed.

 # Index:
 - ### [Hardware Diagnostics / Monitoring](https://github.com/Code-Moss/MossMans-Essential-Software-Guide/blob/Windows/MAIN.md#hardware-diagnostics--monitoring)